phil-mansfield/gotetra/README.md

 quantities.

-- Package `scripts/helper` contains helper functions for script writing which are too sepcific to the IO model to inlcude in a direct subpackage.
+- Package `scripts/helper` contains helper functions for script writing which are too specific to the IO model to inlcude in a direct subpackage.

+- Package `density` interpolates particle sequences onto density grids.

 Version
 -------